API Reference¶

 Large-eddy simulation solver for the Burgers equation.

-Solves the filtered 1D stochastic Burgers equation using Fourier collocation for spatial derivatives, RK3 time integration, and subgrid-scale models for unresolved turbulence.
+Solves the filtered 1D stochastic Burgers equation using Fourier collocation for spatial derivatives, pluggable time integration, and subgrid-scale models for unresolved turbulence.

 This class inherits common functionality from Burgers and implements LES-specific behavior including SGS modeling and filtered noise.